Similar to human teeth, cats have two sets of teeth: kittens have 26, and adult cats have 30.

 What issues are created by persistent teeth?

-If the consistent tooth is a lower canine, the permanent canine will emerge on the inside of the lower jaw and grow towards the mouth's roof.
-Constant contact between the canine tooth and the roof of the mouth might cause significant injury and pain and interfere with your pet's ability to eat comfortably.
+If the persistent is a lower canine, the permanent canine will emerge on the inside of the lower jaw and grow towards the mouth's roof.
+Constant contact between the canine and the roof of the mouth might cause significant injury and pain and interfere with your pet's ability to eat comfortably.

 How is a persistent tooth treated?